kastiglione/kastiglione.github.io/_posts/2021-11-11-faster-swift-and-clang-builds.md

 Using `O0` ensures the file is compiled with `-O0`, and using `+-g` adds the `-g` flag to generate debug info.

+*Update*: [Jordan Rose points out](https://twitter.com/UINT_MIN/status/1460853194796331008) that "LLVM doesn't promise that optimized and non-optimized builds are compatible.
+In practice it does usually work though".
+In my experience, where I apply this technique to my work in LLDB, I have had no issues and I use this quite regularly.

 Admittedly, this workflow is not ideal, the extra touch & build steps are manual and add a bit of time, but overall I find the workflow to be a net positive.

 I use this workflow for my edit-compile-test cycle.
 For every file I edit, I want it compiled at `-O0`, to achieve this I use `CCC_OVERRIDE_OPTIONS` for all incremental builds.
 To make this easy, I use a zsh global macro: